What is fascia and what is its influence on the body?

 How much does it cost?

-Please refer to the rates page for details on prices and special offers.
+Please refer to the rates page for details on prices.

-Does the German health insurance cover the costs for treatment?
+Does my health insurance cover the costs for treatment?

 I have more questions…